Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Abstract

 \section{Abstract}

 {The Atacama Desert has long been established as an excellent site for submillimeter observations.
 Yet identifying potentially optimal locations for a new facility within this region can be costly, traditionally requiring long field campaigns in multiple locations that rely on the construction of weather stations and radiometer facilities to take data over sufficiently long timescales, often years.
-Meanwhile, high-level remote sensing data products from satellites have generally only been available at $\gtrsim$25~km resolution, limiting their utility for astronomical site selection.} {We aim to improve and expedite the process of site characterization and selection through the use of kilometer resolution satellite data.} {We analyze the daytime precipitable water vapor (PWV) values inferred using near-infrared measurements from the Moderate Resolution Imaging Spectrometer (MODIS) {\it Aqua} and {\it Terra} satellites, comparing the level-2 satellite products to those from existing ground-based measurements from the radiometer at the Atacama Pathfinder Experiment (APEX) site.
-Since the APEX radiometer data has been extensively tested and compared to atmospheric transmission models, particularly in low-PWV conditions of interest for astronomy, we use these data to re-calibrate the MODIS data for the entire region, reducing systematic errors to a level of $< 3\%$.} {After re-calibration, the satellite data allow mapping of the PWV across the region, and we identify several promising sites.
+Meanwhile, high-level remote sensing data products from satellites have generally only been available at $\gtrsim$25~km resolution, limiting their utility for astronomical site selection.} {We aim to improve and expedite the process of site characterization and selection through the use of kilometer resolution satellite data, using fiducial ground-based data to improve the accuracy of satellite precipitable water vapor (PWV) measurements in the extremely dry conditions found in the region around the Atacama Astronomical Park (Parque Astron\'omico de Atacama; hereafter AAP) in northern Chile.} {We analyze the daytime precipitable water vapor (PWV) values inferred using near-infrared measurements from the Moderate Resolution Imaging Spectrometer (MODIS) installed on the {\it Aqua} and {\it Terra} satellites, comparing the level-2 satellite products to those from existing ground-based measurements from the radiometer at the Atacama Pathfinder Experiment (APEX) site, and also with the radiometer sited by the Universidad Católica de la Santísima Concepción (UCSC) and the Universidad de Concepción (UdeC) at the Atacama Cosmology Telescope (ACT) near Cerro Toco.
+Since both the APEX and UdeC-UCSC radiometer data have been extensively tested and compared to atmospheric transmission models, particularly in low-PWV conditions of interest for astronomy, we use these data to re-calibrate the MODIS data for the entire region, reducing systematic errors to a level of $\lesssim 5\%$, assuming the absolute calibration for the radiometer data is correct.} {After re-calibration, the satellite data allow mapping of the PWV across the region, and we identify several promising sites.
 Our findings confirm previous results, but provide a more complete and higher resolution picture, filling in key spatial and temporal information often missing from dedicated field campaigns.
-We also examine the seasonal trends in the ground-based data from APEX and in the satellite for a large region encompassing the Atacama Astronomical Park (Parque Astron\'omico de Atacama) in Chile, finding that both data sets provide indications that PWV has increased moderately over the past two decades.} {We demonstrate a potentially powerful method for siting new facilities such as the Atacama Large Aperture Submillimeter Telescope and extensions to global very long baseline interferometry networks like the Event Horizon Telescope.
+We also examine the seasonal trends in the ground-based data from APEX and in the satellite for a large region encompassing the AAP, finding that both data sets provide tentative indications that the median PWV has increased by $\approx 0.3$~mm over the past two decades.
+Since the time span of our study is short, we compare our results to model predictions from the World Climate Research Programme (WCRP) Coupled Model Intercomparison Project Phase 6 (CMIP6), and find the trend is in general supported.} {We demonstrate a potentially powerful method for siting new facilities such as the Atacama Large Aperture Submillimeter Telescope and extensions to global very long baseline interferometry networks like the Event Horizon Telescope.
 Over time, the ability to determine long term trends will improve as further satellite observations are accumulated and new instruments are deployed.}

 \keywords{Precipitable water vapor – Atmospheric opacity – Microwave radiometers – Atmospheric measurements – Radiometry – Atmospheric modeling - Climate Science}